STATE OF

 k.
 Private colleges, trade schools, and technical colleges,

-but only as needed to facilitate online or distance learning >>and college, or technical college residence halls,
+but only as needed to facilitate online or distance learning >>and

 to the extent needed to accommodate students who cannot retum to their homes<<;